 - a.
 Two Town Commissioners - b.
 One police officer elected by a majority of police officers - c.
 A general employee elected by his fellow general employees - d.
 The Town Manager (a permanent member of the Board)

-Membership consisted of the following as of September 30, 2014:
+Membership consisted of the following as of October 1, 2014, the date of the latest actuarial valuation: